Last Updated on July 3, 2023 by Göran Ingman

 Do you have any recommendations on hotels in Stockholm?
-That’s probably the most common question we get here at Stockholm Travel Guide.
-Here’s what we have to say.
+That’s probably the most common question I get here at Stockholm Travel Guide.
+Here’s what I have to say.

 This means that you don’t have to choose a hotel that’s located close to the attractions you plan on visiting.
 You’ll get there easily, often within 15-20 minutes, wherever in the city center you choose to stay.

 When we say ”city center” this refers to what we in Swedish call ”innerstaden”, the most central parts of the city.

 In terms of districts – to make it easier for you when searching for Stockholm hotels – you should go for Kungsholmen, Södermalm, Norrmalm, Östermalm or Old Town.
 Anything other than that is likely outside the city center.